Norton, Hertfordshire: Governance

 Norton was an ancient parish in the hundred of Cashio.

 The parish of Norton was included in the Hitchin Poor Law Union from 1835.
 The south-eastern part of the parish of Norton extended to the edge of the town of Baldock, and in 1880 the Baldock Local Board was given control of the parts of Norton parish where the town's urban area was starting to expand into Norton.
 The following year the parish boundary between Norton and Baldock was adjusted to match the local board boundary.

 Under the Local Government Act 1894, the parish of Norton became part of the Hitchin Rural District.
 Following the commencement of work on Letchworth Garden City in 1903, it became necessary to review administrative arrangements in the area.
 The civil parish of Letchworth was substantially enlarged on 1 April 1908 to take over all of Norton parish, which was abolished, and the northern part of Willian parish.
-Since then Norton has been administered as part of Letchworth, which became an urban district in 1919, and part of North Hertfordshire in 1974.
+At the date of the 1901 national census, the last prior to the parish's abolition, Norton had a population of 169.
+Since 1 April 1908, Norton has been administered as part of Letchworth, which became an urban district in 1919, and part of North Hertfordshire in 1974.